BJP wickets are falling, party couldn't fathom our strategy: Akhilesh after inducting deserters | Politics

 BJP wickets are falling, party couldn't fathom our strategy: Akhilesh after inducting deserters

-Akhilesh Yadav on Friday taunted the BJP for losing one wicket after the other and not fathoming the SP strategy as he inducted two ministers and six other MLAs who recently deserted the ruling alliance into his Samajwadi Party.Apart from the six BJP MLAs, a legislator from BJP ally Apna Dal Sonelal also joined the SP at a large public meeting in the compound of the party office here, a defiance of Covid norms that led to the registration of a case.The Election Commission has banned election meetings till January 15.
+Akhilesh Yadav on Friday taunted the BJP for losing one wicket after the other and not fathoming the SP strategy as he inducted two ministers and six other MLAs who recently deserted the ruling alliance into his Samajwadi Party.Apart from the six BJP MLAs mostly from the Other Backward Classes a legislator from BJP ally Apna Dal Sonelal also joined the SP at a large public meeting in the compound of the party office here, defying Covid norms.An official said the local administration is investigating the violation.The Election Commission has banned election meetings till January 15.

 - Country: